vihanb/TeaScript/docs/_build/html/_sources/variables.txt

 Predefined variables
 ====================

-The predefined variables can be overwritten freely.
+The predefined variables can be overwritten.

 ========= =====
 Variables Value